RBrooksDK/MSE1/07_Linear_Equations_in_Linear_Algebra/README.md

 - Echelon Form and Reduced Echelon Form
 - Pivot Positions and Pivot Columns
 - Basic Variables and Free Variables
-- Solving Linear Systems using Elementary Row Operations
-- Vectors
+- Vectors and Matrices
+- Solution Set of a Linear System
+- Linear Independence and Dependence
-- Linear Combinations
+- Introduction to Python for Linear Algebra
-- Vector Equations
-- Matrix Equations
+- Working with Matrices in Python using NumPy
+- Symbolic Computation with SymPy
+- Handling Data with Pandas DataFrames

 --------------------------